 - Know when to call the police.
 In Miami, you must call local law enforcement if the accident appears to have caused at least $500 in property damage, personal injuries, or death.
 Accidents involving motorcycles often result in severe property damage and at least minor injuries.
 When in doubt, call the police and report the crash.

 - Gather information.
 The more facts and documents you can procure after a motorcycle crash, the better.
 Record the name and insurance information of the other driver, as well as names of any eyewitnesses.
 Obtain copies of your medical records and the official police report.
-Take photos of the crash site, property damage, and of your injuries as
+Take photos of the crash site, property damage, and of your injuries as evidence.

 - Call your insurance company.
 Vehicle insurers often have strict rules for how soon a person must report a motorcycle wreck.
 Do so as soon as possible according to the directions on your insurance card or policy.
 Follow the agent’s directions and stick only to the facts when describing what happened.
 Do not speculate as to fault or record a statement.
 These actions can work against you in the future.

 If you suffered serious injuries such as broken bones or a brain injury, or expensive property damage, retain an attorney.
 A personal injury claim can result in greater compensation for serious losses than an insurance claim.
 Even if you were partially to blame for the incident, Florida’s pure comparative negligence laws make you eligible for compensation.
 It is often worthwhile to at least speak to a lawyer during a free consultation to see if your car accident has merit as a civil claim in Miami.